keelz/ts-react-redux-architecture/README.md

 mv components/App/App.tsx components/App/index.tsx
 mkdir containers tests
 ```

+__* NOTE *__

+Let's stop here and admire what we've accomplished already.
+With a handfull of very simple cli commands we have done the following:

+1. download and configure a base React, TypeScript application!
+2. setup our project to implement the most common design patterns and libraries!

+You just earned your first :star2:

 ### Refactoring The Application Code
 To get our app running with the new directory structure we will need to modify some import statements.